Skip to main content

 They did.
 No false moves.
 The task was to sit and observe.
 Select potential members and interested networks.
 Blend in with the villagers and befriend them.
 School boys, young girls, pregnant women, teachers, Widows, old men… the most vulnerable-looking people could be given a purpose in life to serve the motherland and help their network.
 They are the least suspected by the Imperial Police.
 Jatin also suggested knowing the in charge of the Thana nearby.
 Always good to know the enemy.

 “We will contact Kabir and Meera once they are settled in Narayanganj.
 The case will be raised in the Dhaka court where Benu’s son is imprisoned.
-They will provide us with information about the bombing case which our Barrister can use to defend Benu’s son.
-If he goes Scott-free not only do we have a moral win, the people will start doubting the Imperial police’s abilities to stop what they call terrorism.
+They will provide us with information about the bombing case, which our Barrister can use to defend Benu’s son.
+If he goes Scott-free, not only do we have a moral win, but the people will start doubting the Imperial police’s abilities to stop what they call terrorism.
 There will be unrest and protests.”
 The Leader spoke as he puffed the last bit of cigarette and discarded the butt.
-“Also if we find Bina, wherever she is, she has to be saved from them.”
+“Also, if we find Bina, wherever she is, she has to be saved from them.”

 “We thought you knew that.”
 Jatin gasped.
 The Leader shook his head.

-“I hope she is alive and we can only do little to retrace her path with the police lurking around.
+“I hope she is alive, and we can only do a little to retrace her path with the police lurking around.
 The wounds of the attack on Superintendent Mukhopadhyay are still fresh.
-Especially because it went out of hand.
+Especially because it got out of hand.
 They are looking for the culprits.”
 The Leader sighed.
 “We should have refrained from taking Benu and his brother.
 I forgot they were hungry for revenge.”

 “Umm… how safe… I mean…”

 “They are looking at things from the wrong angles.”
 The Leader seemed oddly calm.
-“The last I heard, they were going through all the cases he had personally handled and looking for those who were let go of.
-They are in a way sure Bina was not involved.”
+“The last I heard, they were going through all the cases he had personally handled and looking for those who were let go.
+They are, in a way, sure Bina was not involved.”
 The men exchanged unsure glances.

 “I don’t know the future of our organisation especially, with the unsure of funds but as of now we take each mission as it comes.”
 The Leader said firmly to his associates.